triton-inference-server/python_backend/README.md

 Starting from 21.08, you can implement BLS in your Python model.
 A new set of utility functions allows you to execute inference requests on other models being served by Triton as a part of executing your Python model.
-Note that BLS should only be implemented inside the `execute` function and is not supported in the `initialize` or `finalize` methods.
+Note that BLS should only be used inside the `execute` function and is not supported in the `initialize` or `finalize` methods.
 Example below shows how to use this
 feature: